-Charleston was named Top City in the World in 2012 by `Condé Naste Travelers!
+Charleston was named Top City in the World in 2015 by `Condé Naste Travelers for the 5th consecutive year!

 With accolades such as “best-mannered city” in the U.S. and “America’s most friendly city,” and also in 2011 – `Condé Naste Travelers “Top City in the United States and Fodor’s “21 Places to go in 2012”- it’s not a surprise that Charleston is one of the most visited city in the US.